 The Amazing Halogen Oven

-Hi, I hope this site (now in its seventh year) will help you decide about these unusual products, without being conned into buying whatever the local store happens to have piled up in stock.
+Hi, I hope this site (now in its ninth year) will help you decide about these unusual products, without being conned into buying whatever the local store happens to have piled up in stock.
 You can read the manufacturers own glowing descriptions, then when buying it online, you find it just isn’t what was promised.
 Its no good after you’ve bought a lemon, Googling it online at forums and finding hundreds of posts complaining about the same thing.
 So I decided to do some real research into Halogen Ovens and give you my findings… which is the best value Halogen Oven?
 I have compiled my findings on the review pages:-